 THE SHORT BIO:

 Stephanie Kuehnert got her start writing bad poetry about unrequited love and razor blades in eighth grade.
 In high school, she discovered punk rock and produced several D.I.Y. feminist 'zines.
 She received her MFA in creative writing from Columbia College Chicago.
 Her first YA novel, I WANNA BE YOUR JOEY RAMONE was published by MTV Books in July 2008, and her second, BALLADS OF SUBURBIA was published in July 2009.
-In addition to writing novels, she is a teacher and a contributing writer for ROOKIE, an online magazine for teenage girls.
+In addition to writing novels, she is a teacher and a staff writer for ROOKIE, an online magazine for teenage girls.
 Stephanie lives in Seattle with her husband and two cats.

 By her first year of college at the extremely liberal Antioch College in Yellow Springs, Ohio, Stephanie was jaded and goth (though you'll be happy to know that she remained vegan, rediscovered punk rock, her faith in politics, and stopped wearing that white face makeup after a couple years).
 After one wild year in Ohio, she dropped out of college to "be a writer," but really she just moved to Madison, Wisconsin, drank a lot of boxed wine and went out clubbing for two years.
 However, the landscape of Wisconsin ultimately inspired the setting of her first novel I WANNA BE YOUR JOEY RAMONE.